-If an LRA is permitted to submit on-line requests in a session with the CA, the CA will ensure the operation of the LRA site provides appropriate security protection of the cryptographic module and the LRA Administrator's private key.
+The CA will ensure the operation of the LRA site provides appropriate security protection of the cryptographic module, all system software and the LRA Administrator's private key.
 The CA must conduct a threat and risk assessment.
 For example, the cryptographic module and the LRA Administrator's private key could be stored in a secure container or safe.

-Where a PIN or password is recorded, it must be stored in a security container accessible only to authorized personnel.
+Where a PIN or password is recorded, it must be stored in a security container accessible only to designated personnel.